 - Bolting—the setting of seed and cessation of bulb development–is driven by temperatures between 40° to 50° (7.2° to 10°C).
 (Plant variety, planting date, plant size, temperature, and duration of temperature all factor into whether and when an onion plant bolts.)

-Bulb Onion Variety Growing Tips:
+Bulb Onion Growing Tips

-- Long-day onion varieties need fourteen to fifteen hours of day light to make a bulb; these varieties grow best in northern states and Canada.
+- Long-day onion varieties need fourteen to fifteen hours of daylight to make a bulb; these varieties grow best in northern states and Canada.
 Northern European and Alaskan varieties need sixteen hours or more.
-No long-day varieties can receive enough hours of day light in southern states to make a bulb.
+No long-day varieties can receive enough hours of daylight in southern states to make a bulb.
 If you plant a long-day variety in a southern region your crop will always fail to set bulbs; your crop can be used for scallions (green onions).

 - To grow short-day onions in northern regions, seed them in the fall, or alternatively plant intermediate varieties in late winter.